ctchuang/photo-histogram/README.md

 $ python photo-histogram.py
 ```

+Remarks:
-Mac OS may ask you to grant access of your Apple Photo Library to the
+- Mac OS may ask you to grant access of your Apple Photo Library to
-Terminal app.
+  the Terminal app.
+- If the content is too large to fit into the screen, enter full
+  screen.
+You can also save the image.

 ![Sample Image](image/histogram.png)